 Stream.
 End Read(IAsyncResult) Method

-Waits for the pending asynchronous read to complete.
-(Consider using the ReadAsync(Byte, Int32, Int32) method instead.)
+Waits for the pending asynchronous read operation to complete.
+(Consider using ReadAsync(Byte, Int32, Int32, CancellationToken) instead.)

 override this.EndRead : IAsyncResult -> int

-The reference to the pending asynchronous request to finish.
+The reference to the pending asynchronous request to wait for.

 The number of bytes read from the stream, between 0 (zero) and the number of bytes you requested.
-DeflateStream returns 0 only at the end of the stream; otherwise, it blocks until at least one byte is available.
+Streams only return 0 only at the end of the stream, otherwise, they should block until at least 1 byte is available.